BEP Execution

 Events, effects, and automations

-When you define a workflow in dotBEP, you can attach three types of behaviors to it.
+When you define a workflow in dotBEP, you can attach four types of behaviors to it.
 Each one serves a different purpose in the execution of the process.

 Events